 Workplace accidents can throw your personal finances off-track if they result in a serious workplace injury.
 Fortunately, many workplace accidents that occur in Marietta GA and the Greater Atlanta area, are covered by workers’ compensation insurance.
 It’s a good idea for all workers to know if they could be covered in the event of a workplace accident because there are certain steps an employee must take shortly after an incident in order to receive benefits.
 If you aren’t sure whether you’re covered, you can either check with your employer or visit the website of Georgia’s Employer Workers’ Compensation On-Line Insurance Verificatio n.

 Simply click on the link on the website and follow the instructions to verify an employer’s coverage status.
 You’ll be asked to enter either the employer’s name or the federal employer identification number (EIN).
 In Georgia, most employers are required to carry workers’ comp insurance if they have three or more employees.
 Exceptions are made for farm laborers, domestic servants, railroad carriers, and U.S. government agencies.

 In Marietta GA and the Greater Atlanta area, substance abuse is a major problem.
-Many people struggling with opioid addiction aren’t sure how to go about getting help.
+Many people struggling with opioid treatment centers aren’t sure how to go about getting help.
 If this describes you, you should know that there is drug addiction help available to you, but you need to take the first step to contact a clinic that offers this type of treatment.

 Before your appointment at the clinic, you should become informed about the nature of opiate addiction treatment.
 One common treatment method is the use of a class of medications known as opioid partial agonists .
 These are opioid medications that latch onto the same receptors in the brain as do opioid drugs.
 However, opioid partial agonists do not produce a feeling of euphoria.
 Instead, they work by blocking the unpleasant effects of drug withdrawal.